-The first 2020 CRC meeting with all 14 commissioners (Aug.
-26 - Sept.
+The first, multi-day 2020 CRC meeting with all 14 commissioners (Aug.
+26 - Sep.
 4, 2020) had training agendized for:

 - Commissioner Per Diem and travel reimbursements

 - State government structure

 - Bagley-Keene, Public Records Act

 - Conflicts of Interest

 - State contracting and procurement

 - "Redistricting 101 and Legal Concepts that Apply to Redistricting in California"

 - · California demography and geography

 - · Census data and line drawing

-- The Voting Rights Act
+- · The Voting Rights Act

 - Communities of Interest

-In retrospect, this and other early training may have been too "front-loaded" to be effectively absorbed.
+In retrospect, these and other early trainings may have been too "front-loaded" to be effectively absorbed.
 It may have been more effective to pace the training over a longer span of time.
 It took time for commissioners to get their bearings and develop a workable sense of knowing what they didn't know and needed to learn.
 At the same time, it is entirely possible that a more stretched-out training may have felt tardy at times, as very many major decisions had to be made right from the start.
 Indeed, this report encourages the 2030 CRC to make various key decisions even earlier than the 2020 CRC did, e.g., the hiring of outside VRA counsel.
-The present report (including its many appendices) is meant to help jump-start this all-important learning process.
+The present report (including the resources in Vols.
+2 and 3) is meant to help jump-start this all-important learning process.

-While all training materials were posted and available as meeting handouts, and while videorecordings the training sessions themselves were posted and available along with all other meeting videorecordings, it may have been helpful to have a single, organized repository of training resources, accessible via the CRC website, for use by both commissioners and the public.
+While all training materials were posted and available as meeting handouts, and while videorecordings of the training sessions themselves were posted and available along with all other meeting videorecordings, it may have been helpful to have a single, organized repository of training resources, accessible via the CRC website, for use by commissioners, staff, and the public.

-Later training included a broad range of educational panels, some initiated by the CRC (especially the Language Access, Education, and Outreach & Engagement subcommittees) and others by outside groups, on topics including the Census, Native American peoples, disability rights, racial/ethnic minority interests, LGBTQ+ communities, immigrant and refugee groups, industry sectors, and education groups (see the 2020 CRC Final Report, pp. 19-20, for a list).
+Later training included a broad range of educational panels on topics including the Census, Native American peoples, disability rights, racial/ethnic minority interests, LGBTQ+ communities, immigrant and refugee groups, industry sectors, and education groups (see the 2020 CRC Final Report on the Maps, pp. 19-20, for a list).
 A presentation on California geography and one on water issues were greatly helpful and could have well been scheduled earlier.
 When creating education panels, the subcommittees attempted to have presenters of diverse geographic, gender, race/ethnicity, and urban/rural representation.
 It was heartening to have numerous experts happily give full presentations on a pro bono basis.